pvdz/preval/tests/cases/tofix/loop_dce.md

 When no code path can reach some statement it should be considered dead.
 That's currently not the case.

+Also, the loop-label-loop-breaktolabel pattern can be simplified I think?
+TBD

 ## Input

 `````js filename=intro